Bug report #83

 I darkly remember to have seen these problems in

 a very early version of QGIS (0.5 or earlier) and

 I think that I had submitted a bug report into

 the sourceforge bugtracker in those days.

 Is it possible that islands are causing the problem?

-#6 Updated by Gavin Macaulay - almost 14 years ago
+#6 Updated by Gavin Macaulay - over 17 years ago

 The white speckle is caused by holes (or islands - depends on yor point of view) in polygons in combination with the way that qgis draws such holes.
 This seems to have become worse in Qt4 over Qt3.
 IF anti-aliasing is turned on, polygons render correctly.

 The problem with qgis not filling some polygons correctly happens even on polygons without holes in them.